beyretb/AnimalAI-Olympics/documentation/submission.md

 Once you have docker up and running, you can start building your submission.
 Head over to the examples provided _add link_ and have a look at the `Dockerfile`.
 Our script installs all the requirements for the environment to run on the docker, we do not recommend editing anything outside of the commented block saying `YOUR COMMANDS GO HERE`.

-For example, if your submission requires the `animalai-train` library to run, you can build the docker by running:
+For example, if your submission requires the `animalai-train` library to run, you can build the dockerfile provided.
+While in `example/submission` run:

 ```
 docker build --tag=submission .